JulianC13/Threeds/README.md

 #### 1. Controller vs Service Performance

 - Controller is ~6x slower than direct service calls due to Spring overhead
-- Service layer is optimized for batch and internal use
+- The service layer is optimised for batch and internal use
 - Both scale linearly with input size

 #### 2. Memory Efficiency

-- Up to 1M ranges fits in 4GB heap
+- Up to 1M ranges fit in 4GB heap
 - Linearly increasing memory usage
 - Batch processing avoids OOM during peak inserts